« Blog

 Keep in mind that when you pay for a policy yourself, the benefit is not taxable—any benefit you choose is free and clear to cover your expenses and build your savings.

-The tax-free nature of individual disability policy benefits is the opposite of how your workplace coverage most likely works.
+The tax-free nature of individual disability policy benefits is the opposite of how workplace coverage usually works.
 Most (but not all) workplace plans are paid for by your employer.
 That means that any benefit payments to you would be subject to both personal income tax and payroll tax.
-Be careful if you have a number in your head about your workplace coverage and think, "great, that should cover my critical expenses"—you might be missing the federal, state, and local taxes you pay on your income plus the ~7.5% payroll tax.
+Be careful if you have a number in your head about your workplace coverage and think, "great, that should cover my critical expenses"—you might be missing the federal, state, and local taxes you pay on your income.

 # 2 Waiting period a.k.a. elimination period